- Getting the complete buy in from all stake holders for the migration from one DCS manufacturer to a newer better solution

 This DCS was approaching obsolescence, and hence needed to be replaced and upgraded to enhance performance and facilitate future proofing.

-DAI are known experts in the provision of DCS (distributed control systems) solutions, and have a proven track record in the delivery of business critical systems to the Energy sector.
-In addition DAI are Siemens PCS7 partners, with a relationship going back over 30 years.
+DAI, a Dematic company are known experts in the provision of DCS (distributed control systems) solutions, and have a proven track record in the delivery of business critical systems to the Energy sector.
+In addition DAI, a Dematic company are Siemens PCS7 partners, with a relationship going back over 30 years.

-(Since the successful delivery of this project and others, an on-going continual improvement strategy by DAI in Siemens technology has resulted in a joint DAI and Siemens investment in a new state of the art demonstration facility at the DAI Aberdeen offices manned by DAI and Siemens experts.
-We are the only UK partner to offer this type of Siemens demo facility, which allows prespective customers to see how their solution might work for real.)
+(Since the successful delivery of this project and others, an on-going continual improvement strategy by DAI, a Dematic company in Siemens technology has resulted in a joint DAI, a Dematic company and Siemens investment in a new state of the art demonstration facility at the Dematic Aberdeen offices manned by Dematic and Siemens experts.
+We are the only UK partner to offer this type of Siemens demo facility, which allows prospective customers to see how their solution might work for real.)